-Most health regions reported either no service delivery issues or minimal service delivery issues with respect to Occupational Therapists.
-Two regions reported moderate issues such as providing only limited coverage for specific functions or facilities.
-One region reports significant service issues due to recruitment and retention issues.
+Most health regions reported either no service delivery issues or minimal service delivery issues attributed to recruitment and retention issues with respect to Occupational Therapists.
+One region reported issues due to the high number of temporary vacancies.
+Another region reported moderate to significant service issues due to a long standing vacant position.